anthonyburrow/Pydle/README.md

 # Pydle

-A RuneScape-esque CLI (terminal-based) idle game written in Python.
+A RuneScape-esque CLI (terminal-based) idle RPG written in Python.

 Currently, many RuneScape ideas and content are implemented into this, but I expect many changes, deviations, and additions as it evolves.